mouldybread/DCS-6100LH/README.md

 # Accessing & configuring the device via Serial/Telnet

 As of writing the device can be rooted without issue.

+A serial console gan be achieved by opening up the camera.
 See issue [#9](https://github.com/mouldybread/DCS-6100LH/issues/9) for pin locations.

+A remote shell can be achieved thanks to an RCE exploit that has been found thanks to grocid. https://gist.github.com/grocid/becaff3b0c7bef3edcb5801b70b7af21

 ## Obtaining root password
     "DCS-6100LH-MACADDRESS"